mongodb/mongodb-kubernetes/scripts/dev/samples/README.md

             registry is used (quay.io)
 * `MONGODB_RESOURCES`: (optional) the list of yaml config files that will be applied automatically after each "make full" run.
 For example "MONGODB_RESOURCES="rs.yaml; rs2.yaml"
-* `OPS_MANAGER_PACKAGE_URL`: the url which is used to download Ops Manager debian package for 'make om-evg' task.
-If not specified some default one will be used (check 'ensure_ops_manager_evg' script).